 - Other currencies will be more of a challenge.
 There are lenders out there who will be willing to work with you - it just depends at what price.

-And that's where a well-connected broker can save you money.
+And this is where a well-connected broker can save you money.

 European law and foreign currency mortgages...

 New regulations surrounding mortgage lending were set out by the European Commission in February 2014 with the Mortgage Credit Directive (MCD), which required all its member states to integrate the legislation into their domestic law (which - yes - still included the UK in 2020).

 UK regulators embedded the EU requirements into their frameworks before the majority of the other member states, which meant that the effects of the MCD were felt by the mortgage market as a whole and affected many traditional lenders' attitudes to foreign currency mortgages.

 What you need to know about the MCD...

 The regulations put in place by the MCD potentially make it harder for British expats paid in foreign currency to secure a buy-to-let mortgage.

 Section 2A.3.1 of the MCD deals with foreign currency mortgages.
 It says: